8/9/24

 Whether there’s fire where smoke is or not, the Mets shouldn’t even begin considering trading Alonso because, like Tom Seaver was, Pete Alonso is wildly popular in New York and respected all around baseball.

-Sign Alonso ASAP!
+Sign Alonso A.S.A.P.!

 2/22/23